 It’s common knowledge that the use of paper plates and plastic silverware is wasteful.
 Real plates and silverware are a staple in most kitchens.
 But what about other disposable products like paper towels and napkins?

 There are many reasons to choose reusable products in the kitchen, besides simply reducing waste that ends up in our landfills.
 It’s time to break up with paper in the kitchen.

 Save the Trees

 To make one ton of paper towels, 17 trees are cut down and 20,000 gallons of water are consumed, according to data collected by People Towels.
 That means more than 110.5 million trees are cut down, and 130 billion gallons of water are used, in the production of paper towels every year.
-That staggering number should be enough to quiet the naysayers that argue reusable paper towels and napkins increase water use through extra laundry.
+That staggering number should be enough to quiet the naysayers that argue reusable cloth towels and napkins increase water use through extra laundry.

 Save the Environment

 Most paper towels have that nice, bright white color thanks to chlorine bleach, which is not good for the environment.
 During the bleaching process, chemical reactions occur that produce dioxins, organochlorines and many other toxic chemicals.
 Those toxins have to go somewhere when production is complete.
 Unfortunately, that means they’re released with wastewater into our rivers and streams, or into “containment” ponds that don’t always do the best job at containing the toxins.